pierreforstmann/mod_plpgsql/README.md

 `setsebool -P httpd_can_network_connect 1`

-Add to `/etc/httpd/conf/httpd.conf` section with module handler and PostgreSQL connection data to be used:
+Add to `/etc/httpd/conf/httpd.conf` section with module handler and PostgreSQL connection parameters to be used:

 ```
 <Location /pg/*>